Invincible Ignorance

 Ignorance lightens the fault

 The gravity of a fault is measured by what the man knew in committing it.
 To do wrong while knowing the good weighs heavier than to do wrong without knowing it, and Christ himself sets out this difference.
-“The servant who, knowing his master's will, made nothing ready, shall be beaten with many stripes; but he who did not know it shall be beaten with few stripes.”
+“The servant who knew his master’s will and did not prepare… will receive a great many blows.
+But the one who did not know it…, will receive few.”
 Luke 12:47-48 The punishment follows the measure of knowledge.
 This is why, from the height of the Cross, Christ can ask grace for those who put him to death, pleading precisely their blindness.
-“Father, forgive them, for they know not what they do.”
+“Father, forgive them: they do not know what they are doing.”
 Luke 23:34 Conversely, to claim sight while refusing to see makes the fault worse.
-“If you were blind, you would have no sin; but now you say, We see; your sin remains.”
+“If you were blind, you would have no sin.
+But you say: We see; so your sin remains.”
 John 9:41

 The law written in hearts

 The excuse has its limit.
-The one who could reach the truth and shut his eyes is not covered by his ignorance, since he chose it.
-Creation itself makes God accessible to reason, and whoever refuses this light condemns himself.
-“What can be known of God is manifest to them; his invisible perfections are seen since the creation of the world, so that they are without excuse.”
+The one who could reach the truth and shut his eyes remains responsible for his ignorance, since he chose it.
+Creation itself makes God accessible to reason, and whoever refuses this light condemns himself. “what can be known of God is plain to them: God has made it plain to them… his invisible perfections… have been perceived by the mind through the things he has made.
+So they are without excuse.”
 Romans 1:19-20 And where the Gospel has been proclaimed, the ignorance of former times no longer holds: the truth offered binds the one who hears it.
-“God, overlooking the times of ignorance, now commands all men everywhere to repent.”
+“Now, overlooking the times of that ignorance, God commands all people everywhere to repent.”
 Acts 17:30

 Saved by Christ, not by ignorance

 Invincible ignorance sets aside the fault, it does not save.
-No one is saved because he is ignorant, but because Christ saves him, and there is no other source of salvation.
-“There is no other name under heaven given among men by which we must be saved.”
-Acts 4:12 This salvation, however, God destines for all men, and he accomplishes it fully in those who believe.
-“We have set our hope on the living God, who is the Saviour of all men, especially of believers.”
-1 Timothy 4:10 Saviour of all, because his grace is offered to every man and he redeems none by another than his Son; of believers above all, because they receive it in fullness, in the faith and the sacraments where it is given.
+No one is saved because he is ignorant, but because Christ saves, and he is the sole source of salvation.
+“In no one else is there salvation; for under heaven no other name has been given to men by which we must be saved.”
+Acts 4:12 He alone is the way: “I am the way, the truth, and the life.
+No one comes to the Father except through me.”
+John 14:6 This salvation, however, God destines for all men, and he accomplishes it fully in those who believe. “we have set our hope on the living God, the Savior of all, especially of believers.”
+1 Timothy 4:10 Saviour of all, because his grace is offered to every man and he redeems every man by his Son alone; of believers above all, because they receive it in fullness, in the faith and the sacraments where it is given.
+For grace does not dispense with faith: “without faith it is impossible to please God; for whoever draws near to God must believe that he exists and that he rewards those who seek him.”
+Hebrews 11:6